 We’re going to break down the differences between these two types of disability benefits and what you should do if you’ve been denied for them.

 Social Security Disability Insurance (SSDI) is a federal program that provides assistance to people with disabilities.
-This is a program you have paid into since you started working but only individuals who have a disability and meet medical criteria may qualify for benefits.
+This is a program you have paid into since you started working.
+Only individuals who have a disability and meet medical criteria may qualify for benefits.

-The purpose of both SSDI and long-term disability insurance is to provide income in a situation where you are suddenly unable to work because of a disability or disabling condition.
+The purpose of both SSDI and long-term disability insurance is to provide income if you are suddenly unable to work due to a disability or disabling condition.
 The end-game for both programs is the same: gain financial support when you’re unable to earn a wage.

 Social Security disability